basitsk09/test/README.md

 const initialDynamicRow = {
   selected: false,
   particulars: '',
-  provAmtStart: '',
+  provAmtStart: '', // Initialize as empty string
-  addition: '',
+  addition: '',    // Initialize as empty string
-  reversal: '', // Changed from 'writeOff' to 'reversal' based on RW05 headers
+  reversal: '',    // Initialize as empty string
-  provAmtEnd: '',
+  provAmtEnd: '',  // Calculated, will be string
-  difference: '', // Changed from 'provRequired' to 'difference' };
+  difference: '',  // Calculated, will be string
+};

 const initialStaticRows = [